-Description: This course will be devoted to studying the 11 major systems of the body.
-Other topics covered will include the chemical basis of life, cells, tissues, and an introduction to medical terminology.
-Although not an advanced placement course, anatomy and physiology is taught as a college-based lecture/laboratory course with the emphasis placed on preparing students for college and the allied-health professions.
+Description: This course is devoted to studying the 11 major systems of the body.
+Other topics include the chemical basis of life, cells, tissues, and an introduction to medical terminology.
+Although not an advanced placement course, this course is taught as a college-based lecture/laboratory course with emphasis placed on preparing students for college and the allied-health professions.